Value formatting with WinUI NumberBox

 productDiscount.NumberFormatter = new PercentFormatter() { IntegerDigits = 5 };

-hoursWorked.NumberFormatter = new DecimalFormatter() { IntegerDigits = 5 };For CustomFormat property, use the 0 format specifier to set the minimum number of decimal digits.
+hoursWorked.NumberFormatter = new DecimalFormatter() { IntegerDigits = 5 };For CustomFormat property, use the 0 format specifier to set the minimum number of integer digits.

 NOTE

-0 (Zero placeholder) replaces the zero with the corresponding digit present in the value; otherwise, zero appends with the leftmost position of the value.
+0 (Zero placeholder) replaces the zero with the corresponding digit present in the value; otherwise, zero is padded to the left of the value.

 // Format stock price in currency